warthurii/Usernames-to-search/readme.txt

     -pass the 2 file names through the command line arg handler.
 The first should be the new file that the script will find the new usernames from.
 The second is the old file that the new file will be compared to.
     Ex. 'python fileComp.py first.txt second.txt'
-    -or name one file "old.txt" and the other "new.txt" and dont pass any argument via command line.
+    -or name one file "old.txt" and the other "new.txt" in the directory and dont pass any argument via command line.
 The script will run the files automatically.
     Ex. 'python fileComp.py'